nitro41992/splitting-sucks/docs/test_coverage.md

 ## Phase 1: `WorkflowModal` Core Components

 **KT for AI Devs:** The initial focus is on `WorkflowModal` due to its complexity and recent refactoring efforts.
 Tests should cover both the individual extracted step widgets and the core state management.
 Mocking (e.g., using `mockito`) will be essential for isolating components and their dependencies.
+When mock definitions in `test/mocks.dart` are updated, the AI assistant should propose running the `dart run build_runner build --delete-conflicting-outputs` command (previously `flutter pub run ...`); the user will then approve its execution in their environment.
+To run tests, use the command line (`flutter test` for all tests, or `flutter test path/to/specific_test_file.dart` for a single file) or the IDE's built-in test runner.

 ### 1.1 Unit Tests